Eric Osborne

 Spinning circle Big letter B

-An accomplished attorney, Eric sees litigation as an opportunity – an opportunity to protect his clients’ business and personal interests, an opportunity to advance critical principles of justice and fairness, and an opportunity to help people in times of crisis and need.
-Eric focuses his practice on contract disputes, white-collar criminal defense, antitrust matters, and civil rights cases.
-His advocacy is grounded in his creativity, empathy, and hands-on experience, having tried many cases before a jury and briefed multiple matters before the United States Supreme Court.
+An accomplished attorney and Professor of Contracts, Eric sees litigation as an opportunity to protect his clients’ business and personal interests, to advance critical principles of justice and fairness, and to help people in times of crisis and need.
+Eric focuses his practice on contract disputes, white-collar criminal defense, antitrust, and civil rights cases.
+He has briefed multiple matters before the United States Supreme Court and has tried over a dozen jury trials.

-In antitrust matters, Eric focuses his talents on major national cases, including antitrust actions against the credit card and packaged seafood industries and the firm’s current effort against certain national healthcare insurers.
+In antitrust matters, Eric focuses his talents on major national cases, including antitrust actions against the credit card and packaged seafood industries.
+Eric currently leads the firm’s effort on behalf of many of the country’s largest employers against the Blue Cross Blue Shield Association and its members.

-Since 2019, Eric has litigated three civil rights and election disputes in Tennessee and has developed a reputation for taking on controversial cases across the political spectrum, including issues such as legislative due process rights, ballot access and open meetings, and solitary confinement.
-Eric’s commitment to the community also manifests in his extensive work for non-profit clients, his community engagement, and his pro bono representation.
-For example, in 2016, Eric helped draft an open letter to Secretary of State John Kerry that helped convince the State Department to declare that ISIS was committing genocide against the Christians in Iraq and Syria.
-And Eric serves on the Legal Services Corporation’s Emerging Leaders Council, a national group of young leaders working to increase public awareness of and support for equal access to justice for low-income Americans.
+In addition to teaching contracts, Eric is committed to the community.
+He serves as the outside general counsel to multiple non-profit clients.
+Eric is also involved with legal aid and contributes substantial pro bono time every year.
+For example, in 2016, Eric helped draft an open letter to Secretary of State John Kerry that contributed to the State Department declaring that ISIS was committing genocide against the Christians in Iraq and Syria.
+Since 2019 Eric has served as an inaugural member of the Legal Services Corporation’s Emerging Leaders Council, a national group of young leaders working to increase public awareness of and support for equal access to justice for low-income Americans.

 A graduate of Princeton Theological Seminary and lifelong Presbyterian, Eric has a robust practice serving the legal needs of churches and not-for-profit organizations.
-He also volunteers his time and efforts on behalf of several religious and charitable endeavors, serving on the board of the Presbyterian Foundation—the national foundation that supports the mission of the Presbyterian Church (U.S.A.)—and, until recently, serving on the board of the Medical Benevolence Foundation, which provides medical care and medical training in some of the poorest countries in the world.
+He also volunteers his time and efforts on behalf of several religious and charitable endeavors.
+For eight years he served on the board of the Presbyterian Foundation—the national foundation that supports the mission of the Presbyterian Church (U.S.A.), and he previously served on the board of the Medical Benevolence Foundation, which provides medical care and medical training in some of the poorest countries in the world.
 Locally, Eric serves on the board of the Nashville Wine Auction and is a deacon, and serves on the Endowment Committee at First Presbyterian Church.

 Eric is married to Eleanor, a physician.
 Eric and Eleanor are both native Tennesseans with family ties that go back over a century in the state.